 Why not tell us how you wrote the plot for your last novel or screenplay?
-Or for your next novel or screenplay?
+Or how you will write the plot for your next novel or screenplay?

 Does your plot follow this pattern?
 Does it deviate?
-Does you novel feature bonus twists of plot?
+Does your novel feature bonus twists of plot?
 Please share.